 Lisa opened an affordable incubator and production kitchen, and began educating and consulting food entrepreneurs on packaging, marketing and distribution.
 Several of her clients have earned the prestigious “Virginia Finest” label, and one received the highly coveted “Best New Product” award at the 2016 Virginia Food and Beverage Expo.

-Lisa was a founding member and currently serves on the board of the Virginia Farmers Market Association.
-She served on Goochland County’s Rural Economic Strategic Development Committee, which led to her current role as Vice Chair of the Goochland County Economic Development Authority.
-In addition, Lisa serves as Executive Director of Chiknegg’s sister non-profit, RVAg, Inc., which is the organization that runs the farmers markets she founded.
+Lisa was a founding member and currently serves as Treasurer on the board of the Virginia Farmers Market Association.
+She served on Goochland County’s Rural Economic Strategic Development Committee, which led to her current role as Chair of the Goochland County Economic Development Authority.
+In addition, Lisa serves as Executive Director of Chiknegg’s sister non-profit, RVAg, which is the organization that runs the farmers markets she founded, in addition to other markets and pop-up events.